benjohnbarnes/Service/README2.md

 # What does Service provide?

-Service provides very little!

-It is a Swift package providing abstractions and implementations to let URL services be defined in a uniform manner such that:
+Service provides `Service<Input, Output>`, a "nominal type" wrapper for `async` functions.
+Modules can expose their services as `typealiases` of `Service`.

+* Service use and implementation has nice Swift ergonomics.
-* They are very easy to reuse and share among modules.
+* Services are easy to reuse and share among modules.
 * Service implementations can be tested comprehensively, clearly and concisely.
 * Units consuming services can be tested comprehensively, clearly and concisely.
 * The service interface exposes only things clients care about and hides everything they don't.
 * Systems using services can replace them, at a single high level point, to target different backend environments, entirely stub them, or satisfy other scenarios.
-* Service use and implementation has nice Swift ergonomics.

-Nothing Service provides is clever or involved.
-However, Service's design has gone through quite a lot of iteration to find an approach most likely to achieve the design goals of shared services with strong testability & good ergonomics.
+The current minimal API provided by Service is the result of intensive design evolution.
+Rejected earlier and more complex designs can be uncovered in the `git log`.

 # So what is a "service"?

 This library considers a service to be an "opaque box" that takes a strongly typed `Input` argument, performs some impure activity with it (probably involving an external system over HTTPS), and finally returns some typed `Output` argument.
-Service gives clients flexibility in how they call a service, but out of the box provides an async function and a callback interface.
+Service gives clients some flexibility in how they call a service, but out of the box provides an async function and a callback interface.
 Combine support is simple to add.

 **The fundamental idea is that this kind of box is a _"Really Good ™"_ abstraction and either directly provides or enables each of the CBs.**